jes/scamp-cpu/doc/OS.md

 The "fixed fd" system is *OK* for now, but would not scale very well, especially given that the fd table only has 16 slots.

-I'm not sure I'd ever want more than 1 storage device.
-Maybe I would.
-I am thinking that if I want to talk to an SD card, there'll be a dedicated program to interact with it, instead of mounting it on the main filesystem.
+I'm not sure whether interacting with a second CompactFlash card would be done via a userspace program, or whether it would be "mounted" somewhere in the main filesystem.
+Currently the hardware has 2 slots for CompactFlash cards, but there is a serious problem with the second one which means the computer does not work if the second CF card is installed.
+Need to debug this.

 ## Process state